Platform

 The AI recognizes when users get confused or make errors, providing real-time guidance to mitigate confusion.

-XR & VR communal spaces enable users to connect, play, & learn through immersive experiences.
+VisionOS VR enables users to connect, play, & learn in immersive spaces.

-Reward systems & leaderboards encourage users to complete quests with friends, building cultural knowledge & problem-solving skills.
+Gamification, personalization, & limitless spaces encourage communities to play together, building cultural knowledge & problem-solving skills.

 With Sacred Roots . . .

-. . .all Natives can stay connected – stay rooted – in the communities that give them identity.
+. . .
+Natives can stay connected – stay rooted – in the communities that give them identity.

 DISCOVERY

-Our team surveyed & interviewed 60+ Native community stakeholders, identifying 6 key segments to develop personas.
+Our team surveyed 60+ indigenous community stakeholders, identifying 6 segments used to frame product roadmapping.

 We learned from: